eddiecastro/GP/README.md

 ### **Disclaimer**:
 1. This code is developed with mac.
 Still testing on multiple OS environments has to be done.
 2. Documentation has to be updated slightly more.

+** **FAQ:**

+1. How were the models serialized and de-serialized?

+    Parquet with Apache Arrow data type is the default used format with this ML model.
+More details on it can be read here:  https://github.com/vgpprasad91/MLEng_Exercise/wiki/Serialization-and-De-Serialization